diegocamlooker/Kickstarter/bgg.md

 > Tip 7: A very successful campaign doesn't mean that the game is good.
 Some of the best ranked games have barely met their funding goal.

-This is top 10 games that have started as a KS campaign:
+As a reference, we include the top 10 games in BGG that have started as a KS campaign:

 <p align="center">
 <iframe